SenseNet/sncom-resources/_guides/what-is-sensenet.md

 Or hire us.

+Server side: .NET

+Frontend: JavaScript, TypeScript

+REST: All the rest.

 ## High level structural overview

 Components.
 Modular. publish our platform in small, separate components.
 Time to market quickly.